welovemedia/ffmate-docs/docs/tasks.md

 FFmate allows you to submit multiple transcoding tasks in a single request, referred to as a `batch`.
 This is ideal when processing a set of files—whether they use the same settings or different ones—as it simplifies submission and keeps related tasks grouped together.

 Each batch is automatically assigned a unique `batch ID`, making it easy to monitor, manage, and reference the entire group of tasks as a single unit.
 While a batch groups multiple task submissions together, each task within it remains fully independent.

-- **Individual Tasks:**
   Every task in the batch is submitted as a standalone task in FFmate.
 This means:

   - Each task follows its own lifecycle (`Queued`, `Pre-Processing`, `Running`, `Post-Processing`, `Done`).
   - Each is executed independently by `ffmpeg`, based on its own command or preset.
   - Each task maintains its own progress, status, and error reporting.

-- **No Inter-Task Dependency (by default):**
-  FFmate processes batch tasks concurrently (up to the `max-concurrent-tasks` limit) or sequentially, based on priority and queue order.
+  - The task's success or failure does not affect others in the same batch.

 > [!NOTE]
-> One task's success or failure does not affect others in the same batch.
+> FFmate processes batch tasks concurrently (up to the `max-concurrent-tasks` limit) or sequentially, based on priority and queue order.

 ### How to Submit a Batch of Tasks